UWMRO/evora-server/README.md

 To run the server in debug mode, with the dummy module mocking the camera, edit `debug.py` and set `DEBUGGING = True`.

+## Images

+`evora-server` will save camera files to `/data/ecam/DATE` where `DATE` is in the format `20230504` and rotates at midnight UTC.

+If `/data/ecam` does not exist, create it with `mkdir -p` and make sure it has the right permissions for `evora-server` to write to it.

 ## Deploying for production

 The recommended way to deploy `evora-server` is behind a [gunicorn](https://gunicorn.org) web server.
 To run the Flask webapp from `gunicorn`, execute